Published Saturday September 1, 2012: Updated 11/12/2015

 Back to Basics: There are some amazing, forgotten circuits that were used long before the computer age.
 One of these grass-roots circuits is the humble capacitive battery charger.

 I am amazed at how simple the capacitive charging circuit really is.

 - A capacitor (or several connected in parallel)

 - A bridge rectifier

 - The internal resistance of the battery itself, (without this, the circuit does not work).

 - Optional amenities: Fuse, power strip with switch, lamp timer, Kill-A-Watt meter, DC volt meter.

-I highly recommend the Kill-A-Watt meter.
-You can get them here.
+I highly recommend getting your own Kill-A-Watt meter.

 Caution: Do not attempt to connect the charger up to anything except batteries.
 This circuit can generate upwards of 154 volts DC.
 If you connect it to other components (in conjunction with a battery), make sure they handle the higher voltage.